gordonpera/DraftBoard/README.md

 # DraftBoard
 Fantasy Football Draft Board
-Edit this with notes and updates here

 ## Notes:
+Update 8/13/21: Now using different dataset from FantasyPros included in the Data Cleaning IPython Notebook, includes projections made by FantasyPros rather than unique projections

 Here's the NFL Database: https://github.com/BurntSushi/nfldb The database isnt compatible with Python 3, so if we want to use this, we're going with 2.7.

 ## Goals:
-- Create ranking of players for 2017 fantasy football draft, sortable by position
+- Create ranking of players for 2021 fantasy football draft, sortable by position
+- Turn into web app that can be used for 8/29/21 draft

 ## To Do:
-- Find/research main statistics to analyze for fantasy purposes (both ESPN and Yahoo)
-- Clean up data from database into season totals for each of the main statistics for all players
-- Decide on model for predicting statistics for players (PECOTA-style, etc)
-- Apply model to statistics for each player
-- Create rules for various leagues (Gordon's, Jeff's, standard, etc.)
-- Transform predicted statistical values to fantasy point values
+- Finish cleaning data & updating with calculated metrics and values
+- Create simple dashboard with sort, filter, and search functions (possibly with Dash app), including ability to cross players off list as they are drafted